aschuerch/Microbial-Genomics-2018/_episodes/08-quality-control.md

 ~~~
 {: .output}

-The FastQC program has created several new files within our
+The FastQC program has created several new folders and zip files within our
 `/data/` directory.

 ~~~